 The MedTech Conference provides the ideal environment to connect with thousands of medical technology professionals in one place, at one time, without traveling all over the world.

-The conference offers the following opportunities for the academic and technology transfer community.
+The conference offered the following opportunities for the academic and technology transfer community in 2019.

-MedTech Connect allows academic participants to search for potential industry partners and attendees with similar interests, and request one-on-one meetings based on mutually available times.
-Meetings will take place onsite in the MedTech Connect Zone area of the Exhibit Hall.
+MedTech Connect allowed academic participants to search for potential industry partners and attendees with similar interests, and request one-on-one meetings based on mutually available times.
+Meetings took place onsite in the MedTech Connect Zone area of the Exhibit Hall.
 In 2018, partnering meetings including at lease one academic participant accounted for 12% of the total scheduled meetings.
 The top five academic partnering institutions averaged 15 scheduled meetings through MedTech Connect.

-The MedTech Conference program includes over 100 sessions and presentations that provide the latest updates on trends and the future of the industry.
-Relevant for academic attendees are sessions that focus on regulatory issues, startup and innovation in medtech topics, town halls with both the Center for Devices and Radiological Health (CDRH) and Centers for Medicare and Medicaid Services (CMS), and the MedTech Innovator Showcase sessions presenting the brightest startups and small companies in the industry.
+The MedTech Conference program included over 100 sessions and presentations that provide the latest updates on trends and the future of the industry.
+Relevant for academic attendees were sessions that focused on regulatory issues, startup

 Click here to view the 2019 program.